magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42831-->

-*  The `ConfigurableCartItem` mutation now returns requested data as expected.
+*  Queries and mutations that return the `ConfigurableCartItem` object contain information about configured variants as expected.

 <!--- MC-42082-->

-*  GraphQL queries now return configuration product option values and variant attribute values.
+*  The `products` query now returns configuration product option values and variant attribute values.
 Previously, these values were empty in query responses.

 <!--- MC-41794-->